acq3047/hangman272/README.md

 ```

 ### Task 5: Update the latest code changes to GitHub

-Update your GitHub repository with the latest code changes from your local project.
+To keep your GitHub repository up to date with the most recent code changes from your local project, make sure to push the latest changes from your local repository to your GitHub repository.

+***Breakdown list:***
 1. Staging your modifications and creating a commit.
 2. Push the changes to your GitHMub repository

 ## Milestone 3: Check if the guessed character is in the word

-In this milestone, we proceed to create a code capable of checking if the chosen letter by the user is in the word selected randomly by the computer.
+In this significant milestone, we have successfully developed a code to verify whether the user-selected letter exists within the computer-generated word.
+This accomplishment was realized through the implementation of functions dedicated to validating user input data and facilitating user input requests.

 ### Task 1: Iteratively chech if the input is a valid guess

-The first task of this milestone consists on create a python file called **milestone_3.py** in which check if the letter selected by the input is a valid guess by using the following proccedure:
+The first task of this milestone involves creating a Python file named **milestone_3.py**.
+In this file, the initial step is to check whether the letter inputted by the user is a valid guess.
+Following this, an if-else statement needs to be developed to determine if the character entered by the user is in alphabetical order.

+***Breakdown list:***
 1. Create a while loop and set the condition to True.
 2. Ask the user to guess a letter and assign this to a variable called guess.
 3. Check that the guess is a single alphabetical character by using Python's isalpha method to check if the guess is alphabetical.